-The Authority is authorised to charge the budget share of a school without the consent of the governing body only in circumstances expressly permitted by the scheme (6.2), and requires authorities to consult with schools on any intended changes, and notify schools when it has been done. but will wherever possible notify and discuss in advance with individual schools its decision to exercise this right.
-This authority is limited to those circumstances expressly permitted by the scheme.
+The Authority is authorised to charge the budget share of a school without the consent of the governing body only in circumstances expressly permitted by the scheme (6.2), and requires authorities to consult with schools on any intended changes, and notify schools when it has been done.
 The Authority is not permitted to levy a charge where the statutory responsibility rests elsewhere and therefore the Authority cannot incur a liability.
 For the avoidance of doubt the Authority may de-delegate funding for permitted services without the express permission of the governing body, provided this has been approved by the appropriate phase of the Schools' Forum.

-6.1.1 All charges for salaries and wages of school-based staff to school budget shares will wherever possible be based on actual rather than estimated costs.
+All charges for salaries and wages of school-based staff to school budget shares will wherever possible be based on actual rather than estimated costs.